NixOS/cabal2nix/doc/user-guide.md

 ---
 title: User's Guide for Haskell in Nixpkgs
-author: Peter Simons \<simons@cryp.to\>
+author: Peter Simons
-date: 2015-05-21
+date: 2015-06-01
 ---

 # How to install Haskell packages

-Nixpkgs distributes build instructions for all Haskell packages registered on Hackage[^Hackage], but strangely enough normal Nix package lookups don't seem to discover any of them:
+Nixpkgs distributes build instructions for all Haskell packages registered on [Hackage](http://hackage.haskell.org/), but strangely enough normal Nix package lookups don't seem to discover any of them:

     $ nix-env -qa cabal-install
     error: selector ‘cabal-install’ matches no derivations